ludwigbald/probprec/README.md

 * A NeurIPS paper by my supervisor Filip De Roos and our PI Philipp Hennig.
 (a related project: https://github.com/fderoos/probabilistic_hessian)

+## Structure of this repository
+I tried to create a comprehensive structure.
+In `code`, find all the code, most notably the `Precoditioner` class in `code/probprec.py`.
+Also find the experiment folders, which contain all files necessary to replicate an experiment and generate the corresponding figure.

+Thesis sources are in `thesis`, presentation sources are in `presentation`.

 ## Technical description
 Most of the technical parts are decribed in detail in the thesis, but here's a quick overview: